PetrocShelley/Measured-solid-state-and-sub-cooled-liquid-vapour-pressures-of-nitroaromatics-Supplementary-material/README.md

 # Measured-solid-state-and-sub-cooled-liquid-vapour-pressures-of-nitroaromatics-Supplementary-material

-This repository contains the supplementary material for the following paper.
-(TO BE PUBLISHED).
+This repository contains the supplementary material for the following paper Measured solid state and sub-cooled liquid vapour pressures of nitroaromatics using Knudsen effusion mass spectrometry currently in ACPD. https://doi.org/10.5194/acp-2020-75

 This project is licensed under the terms of the GNU General Public License v3.0, as provided with this repository.